Nominations & Elections for Executive

 Azim Essaji – Associate Professor – LSBE

 Azim Essaji is Associate Professor of Economics.
 He received his BASc and MA from McMaster University, and a JD (LLB) and PhD from the University of Toronto.
 His primary research interests are in international trade and development, with a particular focus on the role of institutions in shaping developing country trade patterns.
 Azim has served on the School of Graduate Studies Awards Committee, the University Librarians’ Continuing Appointment and Promotion Committee and chaired an OGS Doctoral Awards Committee.
-Moreover, he was a member of the WLUFA Bargaining Committee for the last round of Full-time negotiation, and the WLUFA representative on the committee to incorporate vice-deans into the Collective Agreement.
-Currently, he serves as the WLUFA Vice-President, and is co-chair of the WLUFA Bargaining Committee.
+Moreover, he is a two-time member of the WLUFA Full-time Bargaining Committee, serving as co-Chief Negotiator for the last round.
+Currently, he serves as the Acting President of WLUFA, having previously held the position of Vice-President, Internal.
 In his free time, he is the director of the Master of Arts in Business Economics program.
 Prior to joining Laurier in 2004, Azim was a steward at CUPE 3902, the unit representing teaching assistants and part-time faculty at the University of Toronto.

-After joining Laurier in the fall of 2006, I became involved with WLUFA during contract negotiations for contract faculty in 2007-2008.
-I was a member of the Strategy Committee and, during the ensuing strike, worked full time in the strike office.
-Since that time I have served on the Contract Faculty negotiating teams for the last two collective agreements and was the Chief Negotiator for the latest round of bargaining.
+After joining Laurier in the fall of 2006, I became involved with WLUFA during bargaining for Contract Faculty in 2007-2008.
+Initially I was a member of the Strategy Committee and then, during the ensuing strike, worked in the strike office.
+Since that time I have served on the negotiating teams for the last three Contract Faculty collective agreements and was privileged to serve as the Chief Negotiator for the latest round of bargaining.

 I was first elected to the WLUFA Executive Committee in 2011 and since then have served as association Treasurer.
 As Treasurer I have endeavoured to provide fiscal responsibility with full transparency to the membership.
 The demands on the resources of WLUFA have been increasing steadily while revenues have not kept pace, due primarily to Administration budget cuts and early retirements.
-If re-elected, I will work to ensure that the services provided by WLUFA are not eroded and do so while maintaining a balanced budget.
+If re-elected, I will work to ensure that the services provided by WLUFA to its members are not eroded.

-I remain firmly committed to improving working conditions, especially job security and benefits, for Contract Faculty at Laurier.
-I believe this can only be accomplished by a united Laurier faculty, one that fights for the rights of both regular and contract members.
+I remain firmly committed to improving working conditions for all faculty at Laurier.
+I believe this can only be accomplished by a united Laurier faculty, one that fights for the rights of both continuing and contract members.
 If re-elected, I will continue working to represent ALL members of WLUFA and to ensure ALL voices are heard.